Body Mass Index (BMI)

-BMI percentiles show how kids' measurements compare with others the same gender and age.
+BMI percentiles show how a child's measurements compare with others the same gender and age.
 For example, if a child has a BMI in the 60th percentile, 60% of the kids of the same gender and age who were measured had a lower BMI.

-BMI is not perfect.
-For example, it's very common for kids to gain weight quickly — and see their BMI go up — during puberty.
+BMI is less accurate during puberty.
+It's common for kids to gain weight quickly — and see their BMI go up — during puberty.
 Your doctor can help you figure out whether this weight gain is a normal part of development or whether it's something to be concerned about.

-Also, it's important to look at the BMI numbers as a trend instead of focusing on individual numbers.
+It's important to look at the BMI as a trend instead of focusing on individual numbers.
 Any one measurement, taken out of context, can give you the wrong impression of your child's growth.

 - Overweight and Obesity